princeton-computational-imaging/Delta-Prox/docs/source/started/quicktour.md

 # Quicktour

-Consider a simple image deconvolution problem, where we seek to find a clean image $x$ given the blurred observation $y$ that minimizes the following objective function:
+Consider a simple image deconvolution problem, where we want to find a clean image $x$ given the blurred observation $y$ that minimizes the following objective function:

 $$
 \arg \min_x { \frac{1}{2} |Dx - y|^2_2 + g(x) }